graysonlee123/liri-node-app/README.md

 SPOTIFY_SECRET=your_spotify_secret
 ```

- ...and run the main javascript app using Node.js.
+ ...and run the main javascript app using Node.js by issuing the commands listed in "Notes about the app".

 ## Built With